-- Increase support to children and families experiencing homelessness in all forms: Establish a Family Stabilization Fund within the Administration for Children and Families (ACF) to provide emergency relief for homeless families.
-These funds would be administered to agencies and programs eligible for grants under ACF and in partnership with local educational agencies, public housing agencies and other entities to provide funding to meet the needs of families with children experiencing homelessness.
-This funding could be used for shelter and housing-related needs, as well as health and safety needs including hygiene needs and mental health services.
-These funds would be available through September 2021. - Target aid to students experiencing homelessness: Fund the McKinney-Vento Education for Homeless Children and Youth (EHCY) program at \$500 million to provide enhanced targeted funding to identify students experiencing homelessness and support their educational needs.
-Congress should allow these funds to be used broadly to provide immediate relief to students and their families as they are identified as homeless by school systems, including to address the unique needs of young children, unaccompanied youth, children and youth with disabilities, and English Language Learners. - Institute a moratorium on all evictions and utility shut offs nationwide: Institute a moratorium on all evictions nationwide, including from hotels and motels as well as all utility shut offs.
-This moratorium should freeze all existing eviction orders and eliminate late fees for back rent owed. - Provide emergency rent relief to prevent homelessness: Create an emergency assistance fund as included in the bipartisan Eviction Crisis Act (S. 3030), to help families with rent relief and other housing-related costs.
-Families should not worry about building up large rent arrears due to trying to cover other bills. - Establish a right to civil counsel and increase funding for civil legal services: Establish a right to civil counsel for all families facing eviction or other housing disputes and provide an increase in funding of at least \$75 million for the Legal Services Corporation to meet the increased civil legal service needs of families with housing disputes, as well as other civil legal needs such as domestic abuse protective orders, child custody orders, unemployment benefits, and more. - Increase funding for RHYA programs: Increase Runaway and Homeless Youth Act programs by \$300 million \$150 million for current grantees and \$150 million for new grantees.
+- Increase support to children and families experiencing homelessness in all forms: Include the bipartisan Emergency Family Stabilization Act (S. 3923/H.R.
+7950), which provides flexible funding for community-based organizations to meet the unique needs of children, youth, and families experiencing homelessness (as defined by the education subtitle of the McKinney-Vento Act) in the wake of the coronavirus.
+This funding could be used for shelter and housing needs, including motel vouchers, as well as health and safety needs including hygiene needs and mental health services.
+These funds would be available through September 2021. - Target aid to students experiencing homelessness: Fund the McKinney-Vento Education for Homeless Children and Youth program at \$500 million to provide enhanced targeted funding to identify students experiencing homelessness and support their educational needs.
+Congress should allow these funds to be used broadly to provide immediate relief to students and their families as they are identified as homeless by school systems, including to address the unique needs of young children, unaccompanied youth, children and youth with disabilities, and English Language Learners;

-• Ensure tribal eligibility for Homeless Assistance Grants: Allow tribes and tribally designated entities to be eligible for McKinney-Vento Homeless Assistance Grant funding.
+- Institute a moratorium on all evictions and utility shut offs nationwide: Institute a moratorium on all evictions nationwide, including from hotels and motels as well as all utility shut offs.
+This moratorium should freeze all existing eviction orders and eliminate late fees for back rent owed. - Provide emergency rent relief: Create an emergency assistance fund to help families experiencing housing instability and homelessness.
+This assistance must be made available to the millions of children, youth, and families living in doubled-up situations as well as hotels and motels. - Establish a right to civil counsel and increase funding for civil legal services: Establish a right to civil counsel for all families facing eviction or other housing disputes and provide an increase in funding of at least \$75 million for the Legal Services Corporation to meet the increased civil legal service needs of families with housing disputes, as well as other civil legal needs such as domestic abuse protective orders, child custody orders, unemployment benefits, and more. - Increase funding for Runaway and Homeless Youth Act (RHYA) programs: Increase RHYA programs by \$300 million \$150 for current grantees and \$150 for new grantees. - Ensure tribal eligibility for Homeless Assistance Grants: Allow tribes and tribally designated entities to be eligible for McKinney-Vento Homeless Assistance Grant funding.